Gestational Age Calculator: How Far Along Am I?

 Which input is most accurate for GA?

-Early ultrasound dating is typically most accurate.
-If you have a first-trimester scan, use Ultrasound Due Date.
-Otherwise, LMP or a known conception/intercourse date works well.
+First-trimester ultrasound dating is usually the most accurate.
+If you have a scan-based gestational age, use that option.
+Otherwise, use LMP, a confirmed due date, or a known conception date.

 How do I calculate GA from EDD?

-Enter your EDD and today’s date.
-The tool counts backward to show weeks+days pregnant and days remaining.
+Enter your EDD.
+The tool counts backward to show how many weeks and days pregnant you are today.
 If your EDD came from a scan, results reflect that dating.

 How do I use LMP if my cycles aren’t 28 days?